Time to Seed Fall Vegetables

 Although it may seem that vegetable gardens have just begun growing well and planting is done, it's time to seed crops for fall harvest in July, and early August.
-Crops that require sixty days till maturity, and which are planted in July will mature in September as weather is cooling.
+Crops that require sixty days until maturity, and which are planted in July will mature in September as weather is cooling.

 Look at seed packets and note the days to harvest.
 Count back from the first fall frost date, for example October 11th for the Denver area.
 With cool season vegetables, note that many tolerate the first light frosts of fall very well, and an extended harvest period can be anticipated.
 Warm season vegetables, on the other hand, must be planted to mature well before frost when temperatures remain warm.

 Note that peas planted for fall harvest are prone to powdery mildew, so try to choose powdery mildew resistant varieties.
 Also, be sure to trellis or support them, so that air circulation will curtail disease.
 Sometimes harvest is less in fall, when compared to spring plantings.

 Planting fall crops in "succession" where other spring crops have been harvested, is a way to extend harvest past the first frost and thereby maximize yields.

 Do you have a question?
 Try Ask an Expert!